-Opponents say ban on polling place signature gathering may be unconstitutional
+Critics warn against ban on signature gathering inside Maine polling places

 “We believe that keeping all the non-voting activities out of the voting place itself and out of a protected corridor leading to the entrance to the polls from the parking or drop-off area is the most defensible statutory approach and would be possible to administer fairly and consistently across the state,” Flynn said.

-The proposed changes are meant to maintain and restore order to the polling place, according to Dunlap, who said the bill was prompted in large part by concerns among local election officials in Maine cities and towns.
-Waterville City Clerk Pattie Dubois, the chairwoman for the elections working group of the Maine Municipal Clerks Association, told the committee Wednesday that the clerks association had not asked for the law change.
+The proposed changes are meant to maintain and restore order to the polling place, Dunlap said, noting that the bill was prompted in large part by concerns among election officials in Maine cities and towns.
+Waterville City Clerk Patti Dubois, the chairwoman for the elections working group of the Maine Municipal Clerks Association, told the committee Wednesday that the clerks association had not asked for the law change.

-Lawmakers took no action on the bill but will hold a work session where they will consider possible amendments before voting on a recommendation on the bill for the entire Legislature.
+Lawmakers took no action on the bill and will hold a work session to consider possible amendments before voting on a recommendation on the bill for the entire Legislature.
 That work session has not yet been scheduled.

 Scott Thistle can be contacted at 713-6720 or at: